 Additionally, Vince Salvino from web development firm CodeRed gave a practical demonstration of CodeRed CMS, a new distribution tool that aims to streamline the deployment and delivery of Wagtail-based sites.
 CodeRed has open sourced this package, making it available for any team seeking to rapidly deploy and customize a Wagtail marketing site.

-Two back-to-back talks focused on accessibility, including Torchbox’s Thibaud Colas (pictured; photo by Will Barton) discussing improvements to the tab stop and voiceover features of the Wagtail admin interface, plus Columbia’s Zarina Mustapha covering her team’s implementation of voiceover accessibility using custom Wagtail fields.
+Two back-to-back talks focused on accessibility, including Torchbox’s Thibaud Colas (pictured; photo by Will Barton) discussing improvements to the tab stop and voiceover features of the Wagtail admin interface.
+See his presentation.
+Plus, Columbia’s Zarina Mustapha covered her team’s implementation of voiceover accessibility using custom Wagtail fields.
+Watch her presentation.
 The second day sprints also encouraged a focus on accessibility, and it’s great to see the Wagtail community embrace accessibility as a core requirement.

 Finally, Tim Allen — IT Director at The Wharton School and a driving force in the Wagtail community — gave an impassioned talk that explored both personal experience and technology.
 While the technology focus was on an organization’s adoption of Wagtail to improve communication and user experience, Tim also spoke eloquently about the power of proactive community and the sometimes lifesaving importance of inclusivity.

 Caktus will be back at Wagtail Space in 2020, and we look forward to seeing the event’s continued growth and success!

 Are you interested in exploring Wagtail for your CMS needs?
 We’d ❤️ to talk to you!